dzhavat/dzhavat.github.io/_posts/2019-07-28-on-being-more-than-just-a-developer.md

 But even though being a developer is a big part of my life and I spend much of my day as one, I’ve realized that **I’m more than just a developer**!

 I came to this important realization not long ago.
-I was already aware of this as a fact, of course, but never gave it a deeper thought.
+I was already aware of this as a fact but never gave it a deeper thought.
 I’ve been so focused on the details that I’ve somehow missed the bigger picture.

 Put another way, **being a developer is only a part of who I am**.